evanpurkhiser/resume/README.md

 1. Builds the Astro site to static HTML
 2. Uses Playwright with Chromium to generate a PDF from the HTML
+3. Generates a Markdown version of the resume
+4. Deploys the site (including PDF and Markdown) to Cloudflare Pages
-3. Creates a GitHub release (`latest`) with both the PDF and HTML artifacts
+5. Creates a GitHub release (`latest`) with the PDF and Markdown artifacts

-The generated resume is automatically available at the [latest release](https://github.com/evanpurkhiser/resume/releases/tag/latest).